Mugdhashrivastava/Data-Analytics/chapter1.md

 - created a python file inside the folder
 - code: read csv file and coded different things to analyse data and plot graphs
 - the python file is called atsAnalysis.ipynb
+- the code file has the code that was used in atsAnalysis.ipynb since to run atsAnalysis.ipynb we need job-description.csv which I cannot upload here since its way too large(we generally do analysis of gigantic data ;)) and it is exceeding the limit so I am uploading the code as it is in code file